daviddavis/blog.memorious.net/_posts/2014-06-08-burnt-black-suns.md

 ---
 layout: post
 title: Burnt Black Suns
-categories: ['weird fiction', 'fiction', 'horror', 'reading', 'books']
+tags: ['weird fiction', 'fiction', 'horror', 'reading', 'books']
 ---

 One of the books I was really excited about this year was [*Burnt Black